randym/axlsx/README.md

 Help Wanted
 -----------

 I'd really like to get rid of the depenency on RMagick in this gem.
 RMagic is being used to calculate the column widths in a worksheet based on the content the user specified.
-If there happens to be anyone out there with the background and skill set to write an extenstion that can determine the width of a singel character render with a specific font at a specific size please give me a shout.
+If there happens to be anyone out there with the background and skill set to write an extenstion that can determine the width of a single character rendered with a specific font at a specific size please give me a shout.

 Copyright
 ---------